cinnData/MLearning/[ML-06E] Example - The spam filter.md

 ## Q1.
 Decision tree classifier (max depth = 2)

-To develop a tree decision classifier, we use the **estimator class** `DecisionTreeClassifier` from the scikit-learn subpackage `tree`.
-This is imported as usual:
+To develop a decision tree classifier, we use the **estimator class** `DecisionTreeClassifier` from the scikit-learn subpackage `tree`.
+We import this class as we have done with other estimator classes in the preceding examples.

 ```
 In [6]: from sklearn.tree import DecisionTreeClassifier
 ```

 We instantiate a first estimator from this class.
-We set `max_depth=2`, which limits the **depth**, that is, the length of the longest branch.
+We set `max_depth=2`, which limits the **depth**, that is, the length of the longest branch of the tree.

 ```
 In [7]: clf1 = DecisionTreeClassifier(max_depth=2)
 ```

 The method `.fit()` finds the optimal tree under this specification.
-This tree can be seen at the lecture ML-X. I has four leaves and uses only three of the 51 features available.
+This tree can be seen at Figure 2 of lecture ML-06.
+I has four leaves and uses only three of the 51 features available.

 ```
 In [8]: clf1.fit(X, y)